 A longer life – as healthy as possible, mentally in shape and physically in top condition.
 Most people probably have this desire.
+The market reacts with offers dealing with digital self-monitoring, and research is also conducted to deal with this topic.
+In Berlin scientists and philosophers discussed this in the event series "Fokus@Helmholtz".

 In Berlin the following individuals participated: